cogentcore/core/docs/content/architecture/0-principles.md

 # Use function libraries instead of putting lots of methods on a type

 Go uses the `strings` package instead of adding a lot of builtin methods on the `string` type.
 The advantages are:

 * More flexibility to add and change implementations; can even have a replacement implementation with the same signatures.
 * Multiple different such packages can be used for different subsets of functionality (e.g., regex, unicode etc are all separate).
-* Type itself remains small and only handles most basic functionality -- presumably this works better for checking Interface implementation etc.
+* Type itself remains small and only handles most basic functionality; presumably this works better for checking interface implementation etc.

-Consistent with this approach, [[colors]] implements functions operating on the standard `color.RGBA` data type, instead of the many methods we defined on `gist.Color` in V1.
+Consistent with this approach, [[colors]] implements functions operating on the standard `color.RGBA` data type, instead of the many methods we defined on `gist.Color` in the old version.

 # Collections are plural